facebook/fresco/docs/_docs/02-post-processor.md

 All post-processors are executed using background executors.
 However, naive iteration or complex computations can still take a long time and should be avoided.
 If you aim for computations that are non-linear in the number of pixels, there is a section which contains tips for you how you can use native code to speed your post-processor up.

 ### Example: Creating a Grey-Scale Filter

 Let's start with something simple: a post-processor that converts the bitmap into a grey-scale version.
 For this we need to iterate over the bitmap's pixels and replace their color value.

 The image is copied before it enters the post-processor.
 The original image in cache is *not* affected by any changes you make in your post-processor.
 On Android 4.x and lower, the copy is stored outside the Java heap, just as the original image was.

-The `BasePostprocessor` expects our sub-class to override its `BasePostprocessor#process(Bitmap)` method and perform in-place modifications of the provided bitmap.
-The image is copied before it enters the post-processor.
-Thus, the original image in cache is *not* affected by any changes you make in the post-processor.
-We will later discuss how we can also modify the configuration and size of the output bitmap.
+The `BasePostprocessor` expects our sub-class to override one of its `BasePostprocessor#process` method.
+The simplest one performs in-place modifications of the provided bitmap.
+Here, the image is copied before it enters the post-processor.
+Thus, the original of the image in cache is *not* affected by any changes you make in the post-processor.
+We will later discuss how we can also modify the configuration and size of the outputted bitmap.

 ```java
 public class FastGreyScalePostprocessor extends BasePostprocessor {